Abrasives

 polycrystalline diamond

 PCD.
-The manufactured formation of diamond that has a hardness approaching natural diamond.
-Polycrystalline diamonds are used as ultra-hard abrasive grains.
+The synthetic form of diamond that has a hardness approaching natural diamond.
+Polycrystalline diamond is used as ultra-hard abrasive grains.

 porous